Animal welfare is defined

 Whereas conservation focuses on cetaceans at a population level, welfare is focused on the needs and health of the individual animal.
 There are many factors affecting the welfare of cetaceans in their natural environment, some are natural, however many are due to human activities such as bycatch and entanglement, pollution (chemical, plastic, noise), overfishing and ship strikes.

-As highly evolved, intelligent and sentient beings, we regard the welfare of cetaceans with a high importance.
+Cetaceans are highly evolved, intelligent and sentient beings, and we regard their welfare with high importance.
 Thought to be among the most intelligent animals on the planet, they exist in highly organised and culturally diverse societies, and are capable of experiencing a range of sensations and emotions.
 Historically, human influence on cetaceans and cetacean populations has not been kind.
 Only now, are we beginning to understand the impacts of our activities, and the importance of implementing modern policy initiatives to improve cetacean welfare.
 More information on cetacean welfare can be found in our Cetacean Welfare Policy document

 Increased presence of marine debris from anthropogenic (human) sources has become a widespread problem throughout the world’s oceans and poses a serious threat to marine wildlife & cetaceans alike.